 Contact Tiemann Law Firm

 Tiemann Law Firm has fought for injured clients in Sacramento since 1998.
 We know how to hold careless individuals responsible for the harm they cause.
-You can depend on our legal team to aggressively pursue compensation on your behalf and try to reach the best possible outcome for you.
+You can depend on our legal team to aggressively pursue compensation on your behalf and try to reach the best possible result.

-Our Sacramento concussion lawyers believe everyone deserves quality legal services and representation without facing financial struggles.
+Our Sacramento personal injury lawyers believe everyone deserves quality legal services and representation without facing financial struggles.
 We take cases on contingency, so you don’t have to worry about how to pay us.
 We don’t collect our legal fees unless and until we secure compensation for our clients.

 If you sustained a concussion in a bicycle accident due to someone else’s negligence, call us at (916) 999-9000 for a free consultation.